As an Amazon Associate I earn from qualifying purchases.. Learn more

 A manual scale will definitely get a more accurate reading, but it’ll take some time to get it right.
 While a digital scale my skew if interference is present.

-Another important thing that beginners make mistakes is when seating the bullet.
+Another important thing that beginners make mistakes is about wrong bullets seated.
 First is the position of the bullet which comes first before the crimping.
-It’s easy to mistakenly put the bullets way too deep or the opposite, so learn to feel and visually check your bullets.
+It’s easy to mistakenly put the rifle bullets way too deep or the opposite, so learn to feel and visually check your bullets.
 Bullets should not be seated too far or too deep.

 After that is the crimping which should not be done simply ‘tightly’.
 You should not crimp the sides way too tightly on the bullet or too loose.
 Both will pose a problem in the projectile of the bullet such as bullet not reaching its target or recoiling from the impact of tight crimping.